 - Sala VIP Puerta Del Sol, Terminal 3, Airside, P2, domestic & Schengen flights, near Gate E69

-It’s worth mentioning that the American Express Platinum and Centurion cards come with an unlimited Priority Pass (contact me via our concierge for a referral for extra free bonus points) or you can apply for a free Amex Gold Card and you will get two free Lounge Club passes can be immediately used to get into these Priority Pass lounges to enjoy free drinks (including alcohol) and food.
+It’s worth mentioning that the American Express Platinum and Centurion cards come with an unlimited Priority Pass (contact our concierge for a referral for extra free bonus points) or you can apply for a free Amex Gold Card, and you will get two free Lounge Club passes which can be immediately used to get into these Priority Pass lounges to enjoy free drinks (including alcohol) and food.

 Below I outline the very best British Airways airline lounges at Madrid Airport (MAD).
 The IBERIA VIP Lounges are the best at Madrid Airport.
 Iberia Airlines actually offers three VIP Lounges.
-Two are located in terminal T4 in the boarding area and one is located in the arrivals area but the arrivals area can only be used for people arriving of flights of more than 4 hours so most British Airways passengers will not have access to this lounge.
+Two are located in terminal T4 in the boarding area, and one is located in the arrivals area, but the arrivals area can only be used for people arriving on flights of more than 4 hours, so most British Airways passengers will not have access to this lounge.

 1. Iberia Terminal 4: VIP Velazquez Business Lounge

 Iberia VIP Velazquez Business Lounge is the 24 hour lounge at Madrid-Barajas airport.
 Iberia uses Terminal 4 as its main hub for intercontinental flights.
-Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above and in our scroller (photos).
-You can access this lounge if you are flying British Airways out of Madrid Airport, with a Club Europe / Business Class ticket.
+Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above, and in our photos.
+You can access this lounge if you are flying British Airways out of Madrid Airport with a Club Europe / Business Class ticket.

-The entrance is hidden away in the duty-free shopping area, but once inside, it’s a large, airy, rectangular, and modern space, with floor-to-ceiling windows along its entire length offering nice views of the runways and airport activities.
+The entrance is hidden away in the duty-free shopping area.
+Still, once inside, it’s a large, airy, rectangular, and modern space, with floor-to-ceiling windows along its entire length offering nice views of the runways and airport activities.

-The reception is located at the very centre of the lounge, with plenty of seating areas spreading out from there towards both ends.
-The layout of the lounge is mirrored and both sides feature a food station, where a decent buffet is on display with a mix of cold and hot items including smoked salmon, salads, pastas, chicken curry, premade sandwiches, check out the photos, the food here is great!
+The reception is located at the very center of the lounge, with plenty of seating areas spreading out from there towards both ends.
+The layout of the lounge is mirrored, and both sides feature a food station, where a decent buffet is on display with a mix of cold and hot items, including smoked salmon, salads, pasta, chicken curry, and premade sandwiches.
+Check out the photos.
+The food here is great!
 In addition, there are also some self-service cafés nearby, where one can grab lighter items such as sandwiches, cereals, and fresh fruits.